 However, why not build a short staycation into your night out?
 Save yourself the hassle of unavoidable waits for your taxis and uber and check-in to one of these properties that will also be hosting their own Sydney New Years Eve events in prime view of the main attractions.

-The Ternary’s revival of the masquerade will lead you into an inescapable ripple of choreography on the dance floor as live bands and DJs dance you through the end of 2018.
-Free flowing beverages and food for 5 hours, on-site parking is available and there are some compelling rates to choose from if you’re looking to procure one of the 525 guest rooms available for the evening.
+The Ternary’s revival of the masquerade will lead you into an inescapable ripple of choreography on the dance floor as live bands and DJs dance you through the end of the year.
+Free-flowing beverages and food for 5 hours, on-site parking is available and there are some compelling rates to choose from if you’re looking to procure one of the 525 guest rooms available for the evening.

 For those with a propensity to avoid the mass mobs this year, know that you still have some spectacular options available to you should you be looking to venture outside of the usual hotspots and looking for that flavour of quirk as you twerk and work your way into the new year…

-It’s for the uber cool urbanites who prefer to march to the beat of their own drum.
-Going against the grain, the 9 hectare park hosts an escape from the drama of the CBD with a stellar lineup of DJs and live acts set across two stage areas with matching dance floors.
+It’s for the uber-cool urbanites who prefer to march to the beat of their own drum.
+Going against the grain, the 9-hectare park hosts an escape from the drama of the CBD with a stellar lineup of DJs and live acts set across two stage areas with matching dance floors.
 Grazing through the park you’ll find pop up bars, gourmet street food vendors and spaces throughout to chill with your crew, starting the new year on an easygoing relaxed note.
-The countdown takes place before the main screen where all punters converge to welcome in 2019 and the atmosphere is one great way to see in 2019.
+The countdown takes place before the main screen where all punters converge to welcome 2021.
+The atmosphere is one great way to see into the new year.

 If there’s anything worth gambling your New Year’s Eve plans for, it’s this!
 Just over an hour south of Sydney (75km), the ultimate party people at FBi Radio and Resident Advisor present their beachside pop-up event.
 The setting at an undisclosed warehouse location to be revealed closer to the date if not on the night to ticket holders.